-IASB envisaged exemptions for short-term leases or leases of low-value assets; these exemptions may only be applied by the lessee.
+IASB envisaged exemptions for short-term leases or leases of low-value assets; these exemptions may only be applied by the lessee, and the Group did not benefit from that right in the initial recognition.

 Lessor accounting remains largely unchanged.